Connect with us

 Seller financing is a type of property finance contract that allows the buyer to pay the seller in instalments rather than using a bank loan.

-When entering into a seller financing deal, you should engage an attorney to negotiate the terms of the agreement, including the down payment, interest rate and the instalments payment terms.
+When entering into a seller financing deal, you should engage an attorney to negotiate the terms of the agreement, including the down payment, interest rate, and instalments payment terms.

 6. Make your offer